Skip to content

 You should also briefly explain your approach to follow-up questions.
 For instance, you might say that you probed for clarification when a participant mentioned an unexpected challenge, or asked for examples when responses were vague.
 This shows that you engaged actively with the data rather than just reading from a list.

 Your full list of interview questions should usually be placed in an appendix.
-In the main methodology chapter, simply refer to the appendix and summarise the structure of the guide.
+In the main methodology chapter, simply refer to the appendix and summarize the structure of the guide.

 Another key expectation is clarity around how you recorded and transcribed the interviews.
 Did you audio record them?
 If so, how?
 Even if the interview was conducted in person or by phone, recording is strongly recommended so you can capture accurate quotes.